JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 ('How to design a distributed system properly', 'Blah', GETUTCDATE())
 ```

-If you have SQL Server Management Studio (SSMS) installed, go to:
+If SQL Server Management Studio (SSMS) is installed on your machine, connect to your database using these information:
 * Server: `localhost,1433`
 * Username: `sa`
 * Password: `VerySecret1234`